Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Introduction

 Extending such measurements to quantum materials requires extreme conditions such as low temperatures, high magnetic fields, and often high pressures, however, most NV magnetometry setups are tailored to room-temperature operation or specialized optical cryostats.
 A practical and versatile strategy is, therefore, to integrate NV-based measurements into commercially available cryogenic infrastructures such as helium bath cryostats with variable temperature inserts (VTIs) or diamond anvil high pressure cells (DACs)\,\citep{jorba_high-pressure_2022} by adapting the NV-experiments' optics to the cryogenic infrastructure constraints rather than adapting the cryogenic systems themselves.

-Here, we present a modular ODMR setup developed for an Oxford Instruments recondensing IntegraAC cryostat equipped with a 16\,T superconducting magnet and a VTI covering a temperature range from 1.6\,K to 300\,K. This design enables NV magnetometry in a standard cryogenic environment while maintaining high optical stability and measurement reproducibility.
-Moreover, the setup is fully compatible with diamond anvil pressure cells allowing future studies of correlated materials under combined extreme conditions\,\citep{Hsieh2019, Lesik2019, Yip_2019}.
+Here, we present a modular ODMR setup developed for an Oxford Instruments recondensing IntegraAC cryostat equipped with a 16\,T superconducting magnet and a VTI capable of operation between 1.6\,K and 300\,K. This design enables NV magnetometry in a standard cryogenic environment while maintaining high optical stability and measurement reproducibility.
+Moreover, the setup is fully compatible with diamond anvil pressure cells, allowing future studies of correlated materials under combined extreme conditions\,\citep{Hsieh2019, Lesik2019, Yip_2019}.

 This work is structured as follows.
 Section\,\ref{ExperimentalSetup} provides an overview of the technique and its challenges (A), describes the design of the ODMR setup including the optical head, sample stick, and support structures (B), and details the assembly, pre-alignment procedures, cryostat installation (C), and measurement electronics (D).
 Section \ref{DataAnalysis} explains the analysis and evaluation of the recorded spectra.
 Section \ref{T_Dep} discusses temperature-dependent measurements, and Section \ref{Magn_Dep} field-dependent measurements.
 Section \ref{SampleSRO} presents measurements on a SrRuO$_3$ sample comparing it with standard MPMS measurements.
+Section \ref{SensitivityEstimate} provides an order-of-magnitude estimate of the sensitivity of our NV-ensemble ODMR setup in comparison to conventional bulk magnetometry techniques such as VSM.
 The paper concludes with Section\,\ref{Discussion_Concl} summarizing the main findings.